cloud-66-internal/help.cloud66.com/_includes/tutorials/scaling.md

 Note that if you have a load balancer and are using AWS as your cloud vendor, this is slightly more complex.
 AWS load balancers use a unique identifier for each server, which is updated when you change the size of the server.

-Scaling vertically on AWS with the instructions above will therefore only work with backend servers but not app servers, as these are served via the load balancer.
+Scaling vertically on AWS with the instructions above will therefore only work with back-end servers but not app servers, as these are served via the load balancer.
 For application servers, we recommend that you scale up a new server (with your desired size) and delete the old one.

 {% endif %}